Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

-\begin{remark} The metrics on each $\tmfk$ can be combined to form a metric on the whole space $\mathcal{T}$ such that each $\tmfk$ is in a separate component in a number of ways, see~\cite{PaSTMetric2015}.
-For instance, we could take the distance between any two elements of $\tmfk$ to be $\min\{1,\distt_{\mf,\vec{k}}\}$ and the distance between any two elements not in the same $\tmfk$ to be 1.
-For the purposes of this paper we are only interested in the topology of $\mathcal{T}$ so we will not define a metric on all of $\mathcal{T}$.
-Though it is extended to all of $\tmfk$ it is best to think of the metric from~\cite{PaSTMetric2015} as a metric and topology on each space $\mmf$ and not the total space. \end{remark}
+\begin{Remark} The metrics on each $\tmfk$ can be combined to form a metric on the whole space~$\mathcal{T}$ such that each $\tmfk$ is an entire connected component (so the dif\/ferent $\tmfk$ either coincide or are in separate components) in a~number of ways, see~\cite{PaSTMetric2015}.
+For instance, we could take the distance between any two elements of $\tmfk$ to be $\min\big\{1,\distt_{\mf,\vec{k}}\big\}$ and the distance between any two elements not in the same~$\tmfk$ to be~1.
+For the purposes of this paper we are only interested in the topology of~$\mathcal{T}$ so we will not def\/ine a metric on all of~$\mathcal{T}$.
+Though it is extended to all of~$\mathcal{T}$ it is best to think of the metric from~\cite{PaSTMetric2015} as a metric and topology on each space $\tmfk$ and not the total space. \end{Remark}

-\begin{remark} It is important to notice that the metric we are using in this article is not the same as the metric defined in~\cite{PaSTMetric2015}.
-Since these two metrics induce the same topology~\cite[Section 2.6]{PaSTMetric2015} it is suggested in~\cite[Remark 1.31(3)]{PaSTMetric2015} that the metric in the present article be used when studying the topological properties, such as connectedness.
+\begin{Remark}It is important to notice that the metric we are using in this article is not the same as the metric def\/ined in~\cite{PaSTMetric2015}.
+Since these two metrics induce the same topology~\cite[Section~4.6]{PaSTMetric2015} it is suggested in~\cite[Remark~3.15(4)]{PaSTMetric2015} that the metric in the present article be used when studying the topological properties, such as connectedness.

-The metric defined in~\cite{PaSTMetric2015} produces the appropriate metric space structure, which can be seen when the completion is computed in that article.
-That metric is defined as the minimum of a collection of functions, one of which is the metric used in this article, so it is immediate that the distance between two systems using Definition~\ref{def_metric} will never be smaller than the distance between those two systems using the metric studied in~\cite{PaSTMetric2015}. \end{remark}
+The metric def\/ined in~\cite{PaSTMetric2015} produces the appropriate metric space structure, which can be seen when the completion is computed in that article.
+That metric is def\/ined as the minimum of a~collection of functions, one of which is the metric used in this article, so it is immediate that the distance between two systems using Def\/inition~\ref{def_metric} will never be smaller than the distance between those two systems using the metric studied in~\cite{PaSTMetric2015}. \end{Remark}

 The metric on each component $\tmfk$ depends on the choice of admissible measure and linearly summable sequence, but the topology it induces does not.